 It’s been a while since we wanted to compile all those signs that point just in the direction of too much travel.
-Well, here you have what a bunch of well-known travel bloggers have said about heavy travelling.
+Well, here you have what a bunch of well-known travel bloggers have said about heavy traveling.

 YOU KNOW YOU TRAVEL A LOT WHEN…